by Melissa LaScaleia

 Vic Cotoia got started in the plumbing industry twenty years ago when he was living in New York.

-“I was working in retail management,” he tells the Insider in an interview, “and decided to pick up a trade because I wasn’t happy.
+“I was working in retail management,” he says, “and decided to pick up a trade because I wasn’t happy.
 We had no plumbers in the family, so I opened the phone book and started reading down the list of plumbers and called to see who would be willing to train me.
 I literally got hired in five minutes with the offer to apprentice myself out.”

 Vic went on to work as a plumber for a large outfitter for ten years, learning installation in new construction, as well as service and repair.
 It was in the latter category that he found his niche passion.